dmiles96/scraper_exercise/README.md

 ## Description

-The scrape.py file scrapes data from https://www.tide-forecast.com, as instructed.
+As an exercise, I created a python file that scrapes data from https://www.tide-forecast.com.
+The python code itself is nothing special; it was written in a day.
+However, as I worked on the project, it seemed like a number of people ran into issues running Chrome and Selenium in a Docker container.
+So, this project can be used as a reference/example on how to do just that.

 The Dockerfile builds a container with all the necessary dependencies to run scrape.py.
 As output, scrape.py creates a file called lowtides.json, which contains the requested data.

 ## How to Run